 Isla Corazón, which translates as, “Heart Island,” is located in Mascardi Lake in Nahuel Huapi National Park in the Bariloche region of the Argentinian Patagonia.
 The very still and quiet lake drives many kayakers and fishers to its scenic location.
 Isla Corazón stretches for 14 miles and offers stunning views of its surrounding mountains and forests.

 Located on the southern side of Rio, the Rodrigo de Freitas Lagoon is connected to the Atlantic Ocean by a canal.
 The lagoon is often referred to as “the heart of Rio.”
 While the water isn’t ideal for swimming, “duck boats” are available for rent to paddle around the lagoon.
 Bikes are also available.
 Longboarding and biking around the lagoon are popular activities, as well.

 Makepeace Island – Queensland, Australia

 Yes, another heart-shaped island in Queensland!
 Makepeace Island is a 25 acre resort located along Australia’s Sunshine Coast.
 According to its website, “Luxuriously accommodating up to 20 castaways, Makepeace offers a unique fusion of luxury and wilderness creating an idyllic place to escape and unwind.”
-The resort is fully equipped with a tennis court, pool, theater, pavilion, spa, bar, volcanic boulder bathtubs, and even a koala conservancy!
+The resort is fully equipped with a tennis court, pool, theater, pavilion, spa, bar, volcanic boulder bathtubs, and even a koala conservancy (learn how many koalas are left in the world)!
 Next up, make sure you take a look at these beautiful beachfront hotels you can actually afford!